 Adromischus mucronatus, Cotyledon alternans, Cotyledon maculata

-Adromischus maculatus is a low growing perennials leaf-succulent, forming small clusters or mats.
-The stem is very short, somewhat woody, decumbent to prostrate up to 6 inches (15 cm) long.
-The leaves are up to 3 inches (7.5 cm) long and up to 1.4 inches (35 cm) wide, rounded, usually wedge-shaped, and with horny margin all round the leaf, green, grey-green to gray-brown, glossy sometimes almost scarlet from the sun rays and with or without dark purple spots.
+Adromischus maculatus is a low-growing, perennial leaf-succulent, forming small clusters or mats.
+The stem is very short, somewhat woody, decumbent to prostrate and up to 6 inches (15 cm) long.
+The leaves are up to 3 inches (7.5 cm) long and up to 1.4 inches (35 cm) wide, rounded, usually wedge-shaped and with horny margin all round the leaf.
+They are glossy, green, grey-green to gray-brown, sometimes almost scarlet from the sun rays and with or without dark purple spots.
 The young plants are often without spots.
 The flowers are tubular and pale yellowish green in color.

 How to Grow and Care